phorton1/Arduino-teensyExpression/design/readme_ui.md

-In addition, you can choose to filter out (or show) specific midi messages, like, for example, **sysex** which can be shown as a single line, or can include a dump of the actual sysex bytes in the monitor.
+In addition, you can choose to filter out (or show) specific midi messages, like, for example, **sysex** which can be shown as a single line, that just tells you how many bytes of sysex were in the message, or it can include a dump of the actual sysex bytes in the monitor.

-If you are monitoring a Fishman FTP Triple Play Dongle, you can also choose to further parse FTP sepecific messages, including to display the contents of FTP patches as they are being slung back and forth, and/or to interpret the FTP **1f/3f** command/reply sequences.
+If you are monitoring a Fishman FTP Triple Play Dongle, you can also choose to further parse FTP sepecific messages, including to display the contents of FTP patches in a meaningfule manner as they are being slung back and forth, and/or to interpret the
+FTP **1f/3f** *command/reply* sequences.

 For more information on my efforts at reverse engineering the FTP Midi protocols, please see the